tconfrey/BrainTool/pricing.md

 </div>
 </div>
 # BrainTool Pricing and Data Philosophy
 There's a free version of BrainTool for a couple reasons.
 Mainly because I want a lot of people to use it.
-But also because I initially built it for myself and I used a lot of free software and stuff to do so, so it seems nice to share!
+But also because I initially built it for myself and I used a lot of free software and resources to do so, so it seems nice to share!

 There's been a trend for the last while to give software away for free and make money off of the data you can collect and sell.
 BrainTool strives to take a completely hands off approach to your data.
 Your data is yours, BrainTool uses it with your permission to provide you tools to manage, organize and access it.
 With a subscription you are paying for those tools and their continued improvement, and keeping your data to yourself.